 - The Snedecker House (from the movie A Haunting in Connecticut)

-Ed passed away in 2006 and Lorraine continues to live and work cases in the home the couple shared.
+Ed passed away in 2006 and Lorraine died in 2019.
 She collaborated with the Paranormal Research Society on many of their cases on the television show Paranormal State.
-She also still runs the group she founded in 1952 with Ed, NESPR.

 Museum of Haunted Items